 Accessibility statement

-The HRC runs a poster competition with cash prizes, which gives PhD students in the arts and humanities the opportunity to test their skills in communicating their research beyond their own discipline.
+The Humanities Research Centre (HRC) runs a poster competition, which gives PGR students (PhD, MRes, MPhil) in the arts and humanities the opportunity to test their skills in communicating their research beyond their own discipline.
+Plus, you’ll be in with the chance to win Amazon gift vouchers!

 Why enter?

-The competition is a great way to learn more about our interdisciplinary research community, make contact with people working in cognate areas, while discovering more about the huge and exciting range of postgraduate arts and humanities research projects being carried out at York.
+• The competition is a great way to learn more about our interdisciplinary research community, make contact with people working in cognate areas, whilst discovering more about the huge and exciting range of postgraduate arts and humanities research projects being carried out at Heslington Hall, University of York.

 Who is eligible to enter?